pyca/pynacl/docs/signing.rst

                                         encoder=nacl.encoding.HexEncoder)

     # Check the validity of a message's signature
+    # The message and the signature can either be passed separately or
+    # contcatenated together.
+These are equivalent:
     verify_key.verify(signed)
+    verify_key.verify(signed.message, signed.signature)

     # Alter the signed message text
     forged = signed[:-1] + bytes([int(signed[-1]) ^ 1])